drewbarontini/gificiency/README.md

 The `$url` variable is the URL to your media files, and the `$dir` variable is a relative path (from the directory you uploaded the files to) to where you are storing the media (GIFs, images).

+## Making Changes

+If you so choose, you can change the design/functionality by compiling the Sass/CoffeeScript files in the `src` directory of each of the `assets/stylesheets`, `assets/javascripts` directories, respectively.
+You can use something like [CodeKit](http://incident57.com/codekit/) to compile your files.
+If you do this, there's a `codekit-config.json` file in the root of the directory that will use the same settings.